hackclub/OnBoard/projects/Suyu’s board/README.md

-name: "FIRST LAST"
+name: "Suyu Peng"
 slack_handle: "@SLACK HANDLE"
 github_handle: "@GITHUB HANDLE"
 tutorial: # Link to the tutorial if you used one
 ---

-# YOUR PROJECT NAME
+# Suyu's card

 it is a card with a nfc chip in it